DroidChecker/home/README.md

 > - For `Linux`
 >   You should make sure `Intel VT-x` or `AMD-V` is enabled in `BIOS/UEFI`.
 >
-> If you are willing to use virtual machine to run our DroidChecker, This still works.
+> If you are willing to use virtual machine to run our Kea, This still works.
 You just need to enable your vm can use hardware virtualization.
-> Take `Windows` as an example, if you like to use Linux system for developing instead of using windows directly. we recommend you to use [WSL2](https://ubuntu.com/desktop/wsl) to run our DroidChecker.
-This may can help you run our DroidChecker more fluently than [Vmware](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) and [VirtualBox](https://www.virtualbox.org/).
+> Take `Windows` as an example, if you like to use Linux system for developing instead of using windows directly. we recommend you to use [WSL2](https://ubuntu.com/desktop/wsl) to run Kea.
+This may can help you run Kea more fluently than [Vmware](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) and [VirtualBox](https://www.virtualbox.org/).
 >> Using [WSL2](https://ubuntu.com/desktop/wsl) to run emulator need you to enable `Hyper-V`, but `Hyper-V` is only available in `Windows Professional\Enterprise\Education` editions.

 You can create an emulator before running DroidSChecker.
 See [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for how to create avd using [avdmanager](https://developer.android.com/studio/command-line/avdmanager).
-The following sample command will help you create an emulator, which will help you start using DroidChecker quickly：
+The following sample command will help you create an emulator, which will help you start using Kea quickly：

 ```bash
 sdkmanager "build-tools;29.0.3" "platform-tools" "platforms;android-29"